Mandy Haggith

 Mandy Haggith is an author, poet, and environmental activist.
+She was born and brought up in Northumberland.
+In 1989 she took up an academic post at Griffith University in Brisbane, Australia.
+After returning to the United Kingdom, she worked for twenty years as a forest activist.
 She is the coordinator of Environmental Paper Network International, and was a founding director of Top Left Corner, a community arts organisation.
+Since 1999 she has lived on a coastal wooded croft in Assynt, in the northwest Highlands of Scotland.
+She is married to Bill Ritchie, who was secretary of the Assynt Crofters during their purchase of the North Assynt estate in 1993.
 She is currently a director of the Assynt Foundation.

+In 2013, she was poet in residence at the Royal Botanic Garden in Edinburgh.
+She is an honorary research fellow and lecturer in creative writing at the University of the Highlands and Islands.

+In 2022, the Trees Meet Sea exhibition, conceived through Haggith's residency at Inverewe Garden in Wester Ross, explored the meeting point of trees and the sea through a collaboration with fourteen other artists.
+The exhibition was subsequently mounted at Dundee Botanic Garden.

 Education

 Mandy Haggith has a master's degree in creative writing (with distinction) from Glasgow University.
 Her doctoral research concerned points of disagreement, such as in environmental issues.

-Since 1999 she has lived on a coastal wooded croft in Assynt, in the northwest highlands of Scotland.